rollwagen/linux/threading.md

   * both for critical sections (mutual exclusion) and coordination (scheduling)

 * **monitor**
+  * provides mutual exclusion; programming language construct (not available in all languages)
   * _"The monitor construct ensures that only one process at a time is active within the monitor."_
   *
   > A monitor is an abstract data type that provides a high-level form of process synchronization.
   > A monitor uses condition variables that allow processes to wait for certain conditions to become
   > true and to signal one another when conditions have been set to true.
+  * Examples:
+    * in Java part of language; `synchronized` keyword
+    * in Rust not part of language but provided via `Struct shared_mutex::monitor::Monitor`

 * **liveness**
   *